 "Being selected for this role is indeed an honor," said Harrison.
 "It's an incredible opportunity to interact with some of the top professionals in the field, and to be asked to provide policy perspective as a student of behavioral analysis.
 I look forward to getting started and bringing my experiences back to campus."

 About The Chicago School of Professional Psychology

 Founded in 1979, The Chicago School of Professional Psychology (TCSPP) is the nation's leading nonprofit graduate school dedicated exclusively to the applications of psychology and related behavioral sciences.
 The school is an active member of the National Council of Schools and Programs of Professional Psychology, which has recognized TCSPP for its distinguished service and outstanding contributions to cultural diversity and advocacy.
 The school's community service initiatives have resulted in three consecutive years of recognition on the President's Higher Education Community Service Honor Roll for exemplary service to disadvantaged youth.
 In 2009, the school was named to The Chronicle of Higher Education's annual list of "Great Colleges to Work For."
 Campuses are located in Chicago; in Los Angeles, Westwood, and Irvine, California; and a new campus is proposed for Washington, D.C., which is awaiting final approval from the Higher Learning Commission.
-Programs are offered on-ground and in an online-blended format.
+Programs are offered on-ground and in an Online format.

 For more information about The Chicago School of Professional Psychology, visit www.thechicagoschool.edu.
 Follow us on Twitter at www.twitter.com/gradpsychology.
 Follow us on Facebook: www.facebook.com/thechicagoschool.